 Bradford City Football Club will strive to offer its matches to the widest possible constituency of spectators by offering:

 - A broad range of ticket prices

 - The ticket office will be open for a range of hours to meet operational needs.
-This will include being open from 9am until half-time on a Saturday when the first team have home game.
-Ticket Office opening hours will be publicised on the Club’s website at www.bradfordcityfc.co.uk
+This will include being open from 9.00am until 3.00pm on a Saturday when the first team have a home game.
+Ticket office opening hours will be publicised on the club’s website: www.bradfordcityfc.co.uk.

 - In the event of a supporter being denied entry to the stadium or being ejected because of inappropriate behaviour or banned for a period of time, no refunds will be made on any match tickets or season tickets paid in advance

-- Tickets for Bradford City away matches, when available, are reserved for holders of an Away match priority card (who must be season ticket or flexi-card holders) then season ticket holders and flexi-card holders who will be served on a first come, first served basis.
-Any remaining tickets will be placed on sale to members or supporters that have a purchasing history on dates and times publicised on the Club’s website.
+- Tickets for Bradford City away matches, when available, are reserved for holders of an away priority membership (who must be season ticket or FLEXICARD holders) then season ticket holders and FLEXICARD holders who will be served on a first come, first served basis.
+Any remaining tickets will be placed on sale to members or supporters that have a purchasing history on dates and times publicised on the club’s website.

-Bradford City Football seeks to offer merchandise at a broad range of prices and to suit all ages.
-With regard to merchandising the Club or its franchisee will:
+Bradford City Football Club seeks to offer merchandise at a broad range of prices and to suit all ages.
+With regard to merchandising, the club or its franchisee will: